McMinnville Movement Class: PRO sponsored in-person

 Table tennis has been shown to improve motor symptoms of Parkinson’s and increase movement, hand-eye coordination and strength.
 Plus, it is fun and a great way to met others.
 This group is specifically for those with symptoms of Parkinson’s.

 This class is best for individuals that are able to work and move independently.
-If assistance is needed the instructor will provide a gait belt and you will provide the person to assist you.
 Call Lori to set up a time to come in and participate or observe a class to see if this is something you would like to do.

 Instructor: Lori Havas